Find speakers by:

 As the former Minister of the Environment and Climate Change, The Honourable Catherine McKenna has spearheaded ground-breaking environmental initiatives across Canada.
 She was a lead negotiator of the Paris Agreement, has successfully defended landmark legislation to establish a carbon price, and led the efforts to phase out coal, reduce plastics, and double the amount of nature protected in Canada.
 McKenna is dedicated to drastically reducing global emissions by 2030 to ensure a sustainable planet for future generations.

-Today, McKenna is the founder and principal of Climate and Nature Solutions, an organization that works with governments, not-for profits, academia, and the private sector to scale practical climate and nature-based solutions.
-She is also a Distinguished Fellow at Columbia University and recently launched Women Leading on Climate at COP26.
-Mckenna also chaired the UN Secretary General’s High-Level Expert Group on Net-Zero Commitments of Non-State Entities.
+Today, McKenna is the Founder and Chief Executive Officer of Climate and Nature Solutions, an organization that works with governments, not-for profits, academia, and the private sector to scale practical climate and nature-based solutions.
+She also founded Women Leading in Climate and is a Distinguished Visiting Fellow at Columbia Climate School and a Visiting Professor in Practice at the Grantham Research Institute at the London School of Economics.

 Need assistance?